cassiamartin/cloud_native_infrasec/README.md

-## re:Invent 2018 SEC380 - Mitigate Risks Using Cloud-Native Infrastructure Security
+## re:Inforce 2019 FND203 - Mitigate Risks Using Cloud-Native Infrastructure Security

 Here are the steps you’ll perform as part of this Builders Session: